Dotsian/Art-BD-Package/README.md

 # Ballsdex Art Package (BETA)

-The BallsDex art package is a custom package developed by `dot_zz` on Discord that simulates Ballsdex's art revamp acception system in their official servers.
+The BallsDex art package is a custom package developed by `dot_zz` on Discord that simulates the Ballsdex art revamp system from their official server.

 ## Installation